olfrank/WineSupplyChainDApp/README.md

 About
 -----

-Project: `Ethereum supply chain tracking DApp to authenticate the supply of wine from vigneron to consumer`
+Project: `Ethereum supply chain DApp to authenticate the supply and tracking of wine from vigneron to consumer`

 From Udacity:
 > Learn how to manage and audit blockchain product ownership as the product is transferred down the supply chain.